Guillemdb/FractalAI/README.md

 ## About

-We have developed this theory for the pleasure of finding thing out as a hobby, while I was at college and Sergio worked as a programmer.
+We have developed this theory for the pleasure of finding thing out as a hobby, while I was at college, and Sergio worked as a programmer.
- We had almost no financial support nor access to a proper technical infrastructure besides the 6 months [Source{d}](https://sourced.tech/) sponsored us.
+ We had almost no financial support, nor access to a proper technical infrastructure, besides the 6 months [Source{d}](https://sourced.tech/) sponsored us.

- We are not part of academia, and we have no affiliation.
+ We are not part of academia, we have no affiliation and no track record.

 - **[Sergio Hernández Cerezo](https://twitter.com/EntropyFarmer)**: Studied mathematics, works as programmer, dreams about physics.